sorenlind/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Histogram of the daily totals
-Now that we have the total number of days for each day stored in the variable `stepsPerDay`, we can easily plut a histogram:
+Now that we have the total number of days for each day stored in the `stepsPerDay` variable, we can easily plot a histogram:

 ```r
 hist(stepsPerDay,